Statement introduced in Junos OS Release 16.1R1.

 this Python version, and it uses Python 2.7 to execute scripts that

-see Understanding Python Automation Scripts for Devices Running Junos OS.
+action and translation scripts.
+For more information, see Understanding Python Automation Scripts for Devices Running Junos OS.

 Required Privilege Level